App-vNext/Polly/docs/strategies/hedging.md

 - The primary execution is initiated.
 - If the initial execution either fails or takes longer than the `Delay` to complete, a new execution is initiated.
 - If the first two executions fail or exceed the `Delay` (calculated from the last initiated execution), another execution is triggered.
-- The final result is the result of fastest successful execution.
+- **Happy path**: The final result is the result of fastest successful execution.
-- If all executions fail, the final result will be the first failure encountered.
+- **Unhappy path**: If all executions fail, the final result will be the primary execution's failure.

 #### Latency: happy path sequence diagram